-This CLE webinar will review current ADA Title III accessibility requirements and the causes of action that can be brought against property owners or operators for noncompliance.
+This CLE webinar will review current ADA Title III accessibility requirements and the causes of action against property owners or operators for noncompliance.
 The panel will discuss the steps to take to avoid violations, how to respond to “drive-by” and other abusive claims, and proposed legislation currently before Congress which could curtail those claims.

 - Overview of the ADA accessibility standards

-- Civil actions allowed under current regulatory framework
+- Civil actions allowed under the current regulatory framework

-- Discussion of recent increase in ADA claims
+- Discussion of the recent increase in ADA claims

 - Drive-by lawsuits